Gilbert du Motier, Marquis de Lafayette: Conflict and exile

 Lafayette returned to his home province of Auvergne in October 1791.
 France declared war on Austria on 20 April 1792, and preparations to invade the Austrian Netherlands (today's Belgium) began.
 Lafayette, who had been promoted to Lieutenant General on 30 June 1791, received command of one of the three armies, the Army of the Centre, based at Metz, on 14 December 1791.
 Lafayette did his best to mold inductees and National Guardsmen into a cohesive fighting force, but found that many of his troops were Jacobin sympathizers and hated their superior officers.
-On 23 April 1792 Robespierre demanded Marquis de Lafayette to step down.
-This emotion was common in the army, as demonstrated after the Battle of Marquain, when the routed French troops dragged their leader Dillon to Lille, where he was torn to pieces by the mob.
+On 23 April 1792, Robespierre demanded that Lafayette step down.
+This emotion was common in the army, as demonstrated after the Battle of Marquain, when the routed French troops dragged their commander Théobald Dillon to Lille, where he was torn to pieces by the mob.
 One of the army commanders, Rochambeau, resigned.
 Lafayette, along with the third commander, Nicolas Luckner, asked the Assembly to begin peace talks, concerned at what might happen if the troops saw another battle.

 In June 1792, Lafayette criticized the growing influence of the radicals through a letter to the Assembly from his field post, and ended his letter by calling for their parties to be "closed down by force".
 He misjudged his timing, for the radicals were in full control in Paris.
 Lafayette went there, and on 28 June delivered a fiery speech before the Assembly denouncing the Jacobins and other radical groups.
 He was instead accused of deserting his troops.
 Lafayette called for volunteers to counteract the Jacobins; when only a few people showed up, he understood the public mood and hastily left Paris.
 Robespierre called him a traitor and the mob burned him in effigy.
 He was transferred to command of the Army of the North on 12 July 1792.

 The 25 July Brunswick Manifesto, which warned that Paris would be destroyed by the Austrians and Prussians if the king was harmed, led to the downfall of Lafayette, and of the royal family.
 A mob attacked the Tuileries on 10 August, and the king and queen were imprisoned at the Assembly, then taken to the Temple.
-The Assembly abolished the monarchy—the king and queen would be beheaded in the coming months.
+The Assembly abolished the monarchy – the king and queen would be beheaded in the coming months.
 On 14 August, the minister of justice, Danton, put out a warrant for Lafayette's arrest.
-Hoping to travel to the United States, Lafayette entered the Austrian Netherlands, the area of present Belgium.
+Hoping to travel to the United States, Lafayette entered the Austrian Netherlands.